Performance Is Structural.

 The Architecture of Durable Performance

-The integrating framework for the system.
-This is the clearest place to understand how structure shapes outcomes, how entropy builds, and why durability must be designed deliberately.
+The integrating framework for the system and the clearest place to understand how structure shapes outcomes.

 Why Organizations Drift

-A focused study of weakened enforcement, tolerated exceptions, and the quiet decay that takes hold before decline becomes obvious to leadership.
+A focused study of weakened enforcement, tolerated exceptions, and the quiet decay that takes hold before decline becomes obvious.

 The Durable Performance Field Guide

-An applied workbook for leaders who need to diagnose distortion, reduce friction, and restore structural clarity through disciplined action.
+An applied workbook for leaders who need to diagnose distortion, reduce friction, and restore structural clarity.

 What Smart Leaders Stop Doing